When I tell people that I study Chinese, the reactions usually involve equal amounts of awe and curiosity.

-- Flexible parts of speech – For non-natives, a difficult part in English might be to figure out how to make a noun out of a verb or an adjective out of a verb.
-In Chinese, it’s not obvious what’s an adjective and what’s a verb, they merge and float into each other, which generally means it’s a lot easier to understand and also easier to guess how to use.
+- Flexible parts of speech – For non-natives, a difficult part of learning English is to figure out how to make a noun out of a verb or an adjective out of a verb.
+In Chinese, it’s not obvious what’s an adjective and what’s a verb, they merge and float into each other, which generally means it’s easier to understand and also easier to guess how to use.

 - Particles instead of inflections – Although it’s not true that Chinese is entirely free from inflections (such as “rain-ed” or “fox-es”), particles are used to represent such things.
-A particle might indicate that an action is completed or that there are many of something, but these particles are always the same and not dependent on the word preceding it!
+A particle might indicate that an action is completed or that there is a collection of something, but these particles are always the same and not dependent on the word preceding it!

 - No gender – Most people who learn languages where gender is important whine about it.
 German has three genders you have to learn, Swedish and French have two, and there are few rules to help you here!
 In Chinese, you don’t need to bother, because there is no such thing as grammatical gender.

-- Limited use of tenses – Chinese doesn’t distinguish between yesterday, today and tomorrow as much as English does.
+- No tenses – Chinese doesn’t distinguish between yesterday, today and tomorrow in the same way as we do in English.
 Most of the time, it’s simply indicated by a word describing when something happens, rather than changing the structure of the sentence.
-However, tense can often be entirely left out if it’s obvious given the context.
+Verbs do not change their form based on when they took place.